davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 dextral transrotational rifting [@Bohannon1995].
-As western Transverse Range rock panels rotated into their current position from transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system (Fig. 3).
+As western Transverse Range rock panels rotated into their current position from transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [@fig:context].
 Note that on Figure 18 the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
 Distinct steps and inflections in lower crustal velocity structure across this fault system